-Its large teak doors are open daily from 06:00 to 17:00.
-The covered walkway at the south entrance leads you directly to the main stupa, modelled in the same fashion as the Shwezigon Pagoda of Bagan.
-The organised rows and methodically placed hkayei star flower trees and mahua trees provide a great spot for a picnic or a bit of an afternoon stroll.
+The covered walkway at the south entrance leads you directly to the main stupa, set in a tree-studded courtyard and modelled apparently after Shwezigon Pagoda at Bagan.
+The careful rows and methodically placed trees provide a pleasant and attractive spot for an afternoon stroll.
 In the evening, the setting sun adds to the majesty and creates a striking scene for photos.

-Sandamuni Pagoda, the younger pagoda complex just down the street from Kuthodaw, somehow gets much less attention despite containing more than twice as many stone slab pages.
-Sandamuni Pagoda contains 1774 marble slabs inscribed with commentaries and sub-commentaries on the triptika – some call it “Volume II” of the world’s largest book.
+Sandamuni Pagoda is the younger pagoda complex just across the street from Kuthodaw, and it somehow gets much less attention despite containing more than twice as many marble slabs.
+The 1,774 "pages" are also inscribed in Pali with commentaries on the Tripitaka; some call it “Volume II” of the world’s largest book.

 Ukhan Ti, a hermit who spent much of his life building religious monuments on nearby Mandalay Hill, oversaw the construction of this pagoda in 1913.
 Sandamuni’s shrines are arranged closer together, giving it a more congested feeling than Kuthodaw Pagoda, but the result is equally impressive.

 Kuthodaw and Sandamuni are near the base of Mandalay Hill, very close to the Golden Palace, making them a convenient stop after the Royal Palace or prior to heading up the hill for sunset.
 We do recommend finding time to visit Sandamuni pagoda, but if you’re on a tight itinerary and have to choose between the two, Kuthodaw is hands down the one to visit.